Ilie Cazac: Biography

 Ilie Cazac, a 25-year-old resident of Tighina (Bender), was arrested by members of the Ministry of State Security (MGB) of the unrecognized Transnistrian authorities, on 20 March 2010, allegedly tortured and ill-treated in custody, and later sentenced to 14 years in prison “for grand treason and espionage in favour of the Republic of Moldova”.
 He was detained in Tiraspol Penitentiary no.2, without access to an independent doctor.

-His parents, Stela Surchicean and Alexandru Viniţchi, began a hunger strike in front of the Russian Embassy in Chişinău, on June 12, 2011.
+His parents, Stela Surchicean and Alexandru Viniţchi, began a hunger strike in front of the Russian Embassy in Chișinău, on June 12, 2011.
 They called on the government of the Russian Federation to intervene on behalf of their son.
 On June 22, 2011, it was reported that the Head of the OSCE Mission to Moldova, Philip Remler, met Cazac and confirmed that he was in good condition.
 Moldovan Prime Minister Vlad Filat met the mother of Cazac, Stela Surchicean, on June 22.
 The ambassador of the Russian Federation, Valeri Kuzmin, when contacted by Cazac's parents, recommended that they address the authorities of Transnistria, rather than the international community.
 On June 25, 2010, the 14th day of the hunger strike, the mother of Ilie Cazac was admitted to the gastroenterology department of the Republican Hospital in Chişinău.
 Her husband, Alexandru Viniţchi, continued to protest outside the Russian Embassy; he said that he will stay there until he enters a coma.

 The parents decided to end hunger strike after his mother met with Ilie Cazac and talked for more than an hour and after the agreement from the separatist authorities to allow him to have his own defending lawyer.
 Stela Surchicean was accompanied by an OSCE representative who was not allowed to participate at the meeting.
 But the two parents cannot go back home in Bender because they feel in danger: "We were threatened in front of the OSCE representatives that if we go home we might end up in jail.
 Even if we have two houses in the Transnistrean region, we are now homeless."

 In December 2010, the Deputy Prime Minister for Reintegration Victor Osipov has called on the foreign partners involved in the Transnistria conflict settlement process to enhance efforts so as to release Ilie Cazac and Ernest Vardanean.
 Official letters to this effect were sent to the diplomats representing Russia, Ukraine, the United States, the European Union and the OSCE, Kazakhstan (which chairs the OSCE in 2010).
 A similar message was sent to the special representative of the Council of Europe, as this organization plays an important role in the protection of human rights in Europe.